 Backpacking Food Bags For Storing and Reconstituting Dried Meals With Hot Water

-Our boil-soak pouches are created for backpackers who need a bag to store dried meals and reconstitute them by pouring boiling water into the pouch.
-These high-temperature standup “cook-in-pouches” can sustain temperatures up to 230 degrees F (110 degrees C).
-Pouches have a shorter bowl shape and can hold up to 4 cups (.95L) of wet volume.
+Our boil-soak pouches are designed for backpackers who need a reliable bag to store dried meals and reconstitute them by adding boiling water.
+These high-temperature stand-up “cook-in pouches” can withstand temperatures up to 230 degrees Fahrenheit (110 degrees Celsius).
+With a shorter bowl shape, each pouch can hold up to 4 cups (0.95 liters) of liquid.

 How to use: Place food in the bag, pour boiling water over it, stir, seal shut with the zipper, and allow the food to reconstitute for several minutes.

 Below, we demonstrate reconstituting a dried meal mix using the boil-soak pouch with Outdoor Herbivore’s Lemongrass Thai Curry in the Hungry Single (Serves 1) meal size.
-Note: The photo below is for illustration purposes to show how the food rehydrates using a waterproof and heat-safe standup pouch.
+Note: The photo below is for illustrative purposes to show how food rehydrates in a waterproof, heat-safe standing pouch.

 Soaking Outdoor Herbivore’s Lemongrass Thai Curry (Hungry Single) in the Boil-Soak Pouch.
 Seal shut and rehydrate in hot water for a few minutes.
 As you can see, there is plenty of room to hold a double meal size as well (holds 3 to 4 cups of wet food).